brianguenter/Julia-Programming-Workflow/Workflow.md

 Now set up format on auto save: type `ctrl-shift-p`, select `Preferences:open settings (UI)`, then type `Editor:format on save` in the search box.
 Click the check box for the option to format on save.

-Now your files will automatically be formatted consistently before they are committed.
+Now your files will automatically be formatted before they are committed.
 As long as everyone working on the project with you is using the same formatting your files will all be consistent.
 You can also enforce consistent formatting using git pre-commit hooks but that is more complicated and not for beginners.

 If you hate the formatting defaults this might be a good time to take that mindfulness meditation course you've been thinking about.
 ### Type function arguments as generically as possible